evilsocket/legba/docs/usage.md

 * `legba <plugin name> --username admin --password data/passwords.txt` will always use `admin` as username while loading the passwords from a wordlist.
 * `legba <plugin name> --username data/users.txt --password data/passwords.txt` will load both from wordlists and use all combinations.
-* `legba <plugin name> --username admin` will always use `admin` as username and attempt all permutations of the default printable ASCII charset between 4 and 8 characters (this is the default behaviour when a value is not passed).
+* `legba <plugin name> --username admin` will always use `admin` as username and attempt all permutations of the default alphanumeric lowercase charset between 3 and 5 characters (this is the default behaviour when a value is not passed).
 * `legba <plugin name> --username data/users.txt --password '@/some/path/*.key'` will load users from a wordlist while testing all key files inside `/some/path`.
 * `legba <plugin name> --username data/users.txt --password '#4-5:abcdef'` will load users from a wordlist while testing all permutations of the charaters `abcdef` 4 and 5 characters long.
 * `legba <plugin name> --username data/users.txt --password '[10-999]'` will load users from a wordlist while testing all numbers from 10 to 999.
 * `legba <plugin name> --username data/users.txt --password '[1, 2, 3, 4]'` will load users from a wordlist while testing the numbers 1, 2, 3 and 4.

+Notes:
+- Multiple expressions can be combined with commas (e.g., `1,[3-5],9`) and will be expanded in order.
+- In passwords, `{user}` is replaced with the current username (e.g., `--password '{user}123'`).

 ### Iteration Logic